LoopKit/loopdocs/docs/faqs/branch-faqs.md

 Yes, there are a lot of "branches" in Loop talk but the concept is simple.
 I'll use an analogy to help.
 Basically, they are all slightly different versions of Loop...kind of like different edits of the same book.

 To really understand what branches are, we should probably explain a little more about Loop's code and how development works.
+You can watch of video explanation of this process [here](https://www.youtube.com/watch?v=cWqvYs4Azt0&t=4s).

 Loop developers own an account in GitHub called [LoopKit](https://github.com/LoopKit).
 Within that account, the developers have several "repositories" that support Loop in particular.
 A repository is like a book...let's think of it like a cookbook for now.
 Within the LoopKit account, there are repositories for Loop itself, LoopDocs, and various other supporting "frameworks" that are helper repositories for Loop to build correctly.
 For example, Loop's repo has a lot of the info about the app itself; the outward facing things that you interact with.
 How information is put to you and taken in from you...that's in Loop repository code.
 But, there's more than just a user interface for Loop.
 Loop has to do a lot of complex work like Bluetooth communications, algorithm math, pump communications, etc. The Loop app has help from frameworks to do those other parts.
 CGMBLEkit for some of the transmitter parts of Loop, RileyLink_ios for the pump managers (talking to the pumps and decoding their information), LoopKit for the algorithm about carbs and insulin curves, etc.